-Travel south from the New South Wales border to sunny Nathalia on the banks of Broken Creek in the heart of the lands of the Yorta Yorta people.
-As a part of Sun Country in Western Moira, Nathalia and the surrounding region is brimming with nature, history, art and good old fashioned country charm.
+Not far from the New South Wales border lies sunny Nathalia, on the banks of Broken Creek in the heart of the lands of the Yorta Yorta people.
+As a part of Sun Country in Western Moira, Nathalia exudes legendary country charm and the surrounding region is brimming with nature, history and art.

-Take a tour through the wetlands of Barmah Forest's lakes and creeks, looking out for the 220 species of birds and 550 different types of plants in the area.
+Go on a tour through the wetlands of Barmah Forest, looking out for the 220 species of birds and 550 different types of plants.
 To see the sights at your own pace, set off on a multi-day kayaking journey from Morgans Beach to Barmah township.

-Learn about the fascinating and diverse past of this iconic region at the Barmah Forest Heritage & Education Centre to uncover the fascinating history of Barmah National Park.
+Learn about the fascinating and diverse past of this iconic region at the Barmah Forest Heritage and Education Centre in Nathalia.
 To gain a better understanding of the park's original inhabitants, take a tour with a local Aboriginal guide and see scarred trees, mounds, stone artefact scatters and middens.
 As you pass through the town, keep an eye out for the many historic buildings still standing.